ImageMagick/Usage-Markdown/blur/index.md

 [![\[IM Output\]](shadow.png)](shadow.png)

 Note how the shadow image is correctly offset from the image.
-You can even zero the blur '*sigma*' value and create a hard shadow, but semi-transparent shadow.
+You can even zero the blur '*sigma*' value and create a hard, but semi-transparent shadow.

 ~~~
 convert rose: \( +clone  -background navy  -shadow 60x0+4+4 \) +swap \